-This is album eight for Legion of the Damned but album thirteen if you count the five they recorded earlier under the name of Occult.
+This is album seven for Legion of the Damned but album twelve if you count the five they recorded earlier under the name of Occult.
 Legion of the Damned is a much better name and they've proved that they're not fools when it comes to marketing.
 After all, who else but a band from Holland could get away with including a branded cheese block with the special edition of their 2008 album, Cult of the Dead?
 Clearly it worked, as I've never seen one but I'm still talking about it a decade later in this review.

 I'm new to this band, but I liked them immediately.
 They play thrash/death metal, but that just means that they sound more like Kreator than Destruction.
 Well, except when they don't because there's a lot of Destruction here too!
 I wonder how their sound has evolved since 1992.
 On the face of this album only, I'd call them thrash metal with a bit of death here and there, mostly in the vocal style.

 There's very little variation here.
 Shadow Realm of the Demonic Mind kicks off with a soft piano intro and that hammers home that we're on track seven and we haven't really paused for breath until now except for chugging sections in songs like Slaves of the Southern Cross.
 There's an intro to Priest Hunt too that sounds more like power metal and an outro to Dark Coronation (and the album as a whole) that follows suit.
 The big question here is whether you see the lack of variation as a good thing or a bad thing and either opinion is valid.